alevchuk/first-branch/README.md

 ## Proposal for replacing engineering terms with racist connotations

 The terms "master", "slave", "whitelist", "blacklist" have racist connotations.
-Unfortunately, these terms are commonplace in the language of the computer science community.
+Unfortunately, these terms are commonplace in the language of the computer science.
 It's time to become more welcoming to black engineers by avoiding terms loaded with prejudice.

 ## Why now?